 - Still in its development stages, with most features still in the works.

 - It has no analytics.

 - One-click live streaming can lead to unwanted and accidental content.

-- There is no broadcasting software integration, making it hard to manage the live stream.
+- No broadcasting software integration specifically makes it hard to manage the live stream.

 6. Omlet Arcade

 Omlet Arcade is another live streaming platform popular among the mobile gaming community, with a native built-in live stream encoder.
 Though the platform features real-life streaming, it’s a niche app that supports mobile games.
 This is the main contributor to the app’s rising popularity.
 It also supports traditional live streaming using broadcasting software on a desktop.

 - It is a live-streaming platform that focuses more on mobile gaming.

 - Also, It has a similar UI to Twitch.

 - In addition, it offers a built-in mobile encoder and screen-capturing software for mobile devices.